Menu

 DB9 LED Headlight Bracket with twin LED Bowls

 My solution is to replace both projectors with state of the art Bi-LED projectors that give out far more light, with a much wider, more even beam pattern that dazzles less.
-2 low beams and 4 main beams for a original look with the lights on, but far more effective lighting with all 4 lights supplying dipped and main beam lighting with main beam on.
+2 low beams and 4 main beams for a original look with the lights on.

 PRICES